 The descending aorta is the continuation of the aortic arch in the posterior mediastinum.

-The descending aorta commences at the level of the fourth thoracic vertebra body in the plane of Ludwig as the continuation of the aortic arch.
-It continues as the abdominal aorta at the aor...
+The descending aorta commences at the level of the fourth thoracic vertebra body, on its left, in the plane of Ludwig as the continuation of the aortic arch.
+It descends in the posterior med...

 The descending branch of the lateral circumflex femoral artery descends from the lateral aspect of the femoral neck and extends as far as the knee where it provides blood to the patellar network (the complex arterial anastomosis around the knee).